myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 ## Identity-Based Habits: How to Actually Stick to Your Goals For the Long-Term

-In order to belive in a new identity, we have to prove it to ourselves.
+In order to believe in a new identity, we have to prove it to ourselves.

 Your current behaviors are simply a reflection of your current identity.
 Hence, to change your behavior for good, you need to start believing new things about yourself.